jeftegoes/AwsOverview/Amazon CloudWatch.md

   - Internal monitoring of API calls being made.
   - Audit changes to AWS Resources by your users.

-# 3. AWS CloudWatch Metrics
+# 3. Amazon CloudWatch Metrics

 - CloudWatch provides metrics for every services in AWS.
 - **Metric** is a variable to monitor (CPUUtilization, NetworkIn...).